yqzhouluyao/LYKit/LYKit/LYKit/Interview/遇到的面试题/20230403/interview_20230403.md

-### 8、Write a function to recursively delete all files under the specified path
+### 八、Write a function to recursively delete all files under the specified path

 ```c++
 #include <iostream>